 Consistent overeating can contribute to weight gain, increase the risk of chronic conditions such as heart disease or even digestive discomfort and may even impact mental well-being.
 Additionally, overeating often involves unhealthy food choices, resulting in nutrient deficiencies and hindering a balanced and nutrient-dense diet.

 If only it were easier to just eat when we are hungry and stop when we are full.
-It can be so hard to stop overeating because our eating habits are influenced by so many things, including physiological, psychological, behavioral, and environmental factors.
+It can be so hard to stop overeating because our eating habits are influenced by so many things, including psychological, behavioral, and environmental factors.
 Together, these factors are the driving force behind what we eat, when we eat, and how we eat.
 The good news is that many of these factors are within our control to change.
-While it may take some extra time and support to kick your overeating habit, but it is possible.
+It may take some extra time and support to kick your overeating habit to the curb, but it is possible.
 Start your journey to conquer overeating with these practical tips to improve your relationship with food.

 1 – Keep in mind that there is no quick fix and no one-size-fits-all solution to stop restrictive dieting.
 People learn behaviors under unique circumstances and changing those behaviors also takes a personalized approach.

-2 – Start is with mindfulness.
+2 – Start with mindfulness.
 Identify your triggers (emotional, environmental, physical) for restricting and/or overeating.

 3 – Self-monitoring your eating habits is a great way to bring awareness to your personal triggers to restrict and/or overeat.

 4 – Now that you understand the psychological and physiological forces behind the restrictive dieting and overeating cycle you can see how challenging it can be to stop the cycle on your own.
 Work with a professional to stop the cycle once and for all!
 Contact us HERE to get started!

 Research on this topic is very mixed, but we still truly believe that finding an eating schedule that works for your body is essential in preventing overeating, and managing your weight and stress response.